The Science Behind Empathy and Empaths

 The fifth finding, which I find particularly compelling, is the extraordinary state called “mirror-touch synesthesia.”
 Synesthesia is a neurological condition in which two different senses are paired in the brain.
 For instance, you see colors when you hear a piece of music or you taste words.
 Famous synesthetes include Isaac Newton, Billy Joel, and violinist Itzhak Perlman.
 However, with mirror-touch synesthesia, people can actually feel the emotions and sensations of others in their own bodies as if these were their own.
 This is a wonderful neurological explanation of an empath’s experience.

 The Dali Lama says, “Empathy is the most precious human quality.”
 During these stressful times, it’s easy to get overwhelmed.
 Even so, empathy is the quality that will get us through.
 It will enable us to respect one another, even if we disagree.
 Empathy doesn’t make you a sentimental softy without discernment.
 It allows you to keep your heart open to foster tolerance and understanding.
 It might not always be effective in getting through to people and creating peace but I think it’s the best chance we have.

-(Adapted from The Empath’s Survival Guide: Life Strategies for Sensitive People by Judith Orloff, MD, which is a guidebook for empaths and all caring people who want to keep their hearts open in an often-insensitive world.)
+(Adapted from The Empath’s Survival Guide: Life Strategies for Sensitive People by Judith Orloff, MD.)